NikolaVetnic/ABAP_Reference/xx_Reference/Objects/ADT.md

 	* no new features
 	* SAP GUI look and feel
 	* used where no native editor is available (e.g. Transactions, Dictionary Objects, Screens, etc.)

+### Overview of Refactoring Options

+In Eclipse, **Quick Fixes** are shortcuts to complete tasks or resolve errors that are proposed automatically by the editor (the key combination `CTRL + 1` shows you available quick fixes in a dialog box):
+* add missing implementation (for entire class or individual method)
+* generate method (for example instance constructor or setter/getter method for an attribute)
+* change visibility (for example, turn local variable into attribute, make private component public)
+* rename component ( attribute, method, variable, interface)

+Method extraction involves moving a code block to a new method and replacing the block with a call to that new method.
+To perform method extraction, you must be editing a global or local ABAP class in a class pool, a program, or another type of ABAP program.
+Your code must be free of syntax errors before you begin.
+Note that method extraction is not supported in code outside of classes and that you can only extract a method within the start and end area of another method.

+Another key refactoring technique is the deletion of the unused variables that can accumulate in code over time.